Transcormer: Transformer for Sentence Scoring with Sliding Language Modeling: Introduction

-With the development of deep learning, language modeling (LM)~\cite{Nathan2019WMT,Yingce2019WMT,Yee2019Noisy,Yuchen2018Reranking} has been considered as the most widely used technique for sentence rescoring, since it can produce probability estimation of the whole sentence by computing the probability of each token and summing up their values as the sentence score.
-Specifically, causal language modeling (CLM) and masked language modeling (MLM) are the most representative LMs.
-CLM is conditioned on unidirectional context for next token prediction.
-And MLM is to mask some tokens in the input sequence to utilize bidirectional context for prediction.
-Some works~\cite{devlin2019bert,Yinhan2019Roberta,Zhenzhong2020Albert,Radford2018GPT,radford2019GPT2,Tom2020GPT3,Yang2019XLNet,Song2020MPNet,song2019mass,Dong2019UniLM,Mike2020BART,raffel2019exploring} pre-trained these LMs on large-scale corpus and thus enhance the capacity and generalization of LMs.
-For example, GPT~\cite{Radford2018GPT,radford2019GPT2,Tom2020GPT3} adopted CLM to pre-train a large Transformer~\cite{Vaswani2017Transformer} model for natural language generation (NLG) tasks.
-BERT~\cite{devlin2019bert} and its descendants~\cite{Yinhan2019Roberta,Zhenzhong2020Albert,Dong2019UniLM} leveraged MLM for pre-training to handle natural language understanding (NLU) tasks.
-Inspired by these successes of CLM and MLM in NLG and NLU tasks, some works ~\cite{Julian2020MLMScoring,Alex2019BERTMouth,Joonbo2019reranking,Chiu2021Reranking,Yue2020GPTRerank} have tried to use these pre-trained LMs for reranking on machine translation or speech recognition tasks and achieved some promising results.
+Recently, neural network based language models (LM)~\cite{Nathan2019WMT,Yingce2019WMT,Yee2019Noisy,Yuchen2018Reranking} have been considered as the most widely used technique for sentence scoring, since they can produce density estimation of the whole sentence by computing the probability of each token and summing up their values as the sentence score.
+Specifically, causal language modeling (CLM)~\cite{Radford2018GPT} and masked language modeling (MLM)~\cite{devlin2019bert} are the most representative LMs.
+For a given sentence ${\bf x} = \{x_1, \cdots, x_{|\bf{x}|}\}$, where $x_i$ is the $i$-th token of ${\bf x}$.
+CLM can predict next token conditioned on unidirectional context and its objective is to optimize $\sum_{i=1}^{|\bf{x}|} \log P(x_i|x_{<i})$.
+Hence, CLM is usually used for solving natural language generation (NLG) tasks~\cite{Radford2018GPT,radford2019GPT2,Tom2020GPT3}.
+While for MLM, it replaces a subset of tokens $\bf{x}_{\cal{S}}$ in $\bf{x}$ as special symbol $\rm{[MASK]}$ and then predicts the masked tokens based on the corrupted sequence $\bf{x}_{\backslash \cal{S}}$.
+The objective of MLM is to optimize $\sum_{i=1}^{|\cal{S}|} \log P(x_{{\cal S}_i}|{\bf x}_{\backslash \cal{S}})$, so it is able to learn bidirectional context and can be used for solving natural language understanding (NLU) tasks~\cite{devlin2019bert,Yinhan2019Roberta,Zhenzhong2020Albert,Dong2019UniLM}.
+Since CLM and MLM can be learned in an unsupervised fashion, many works ~\cite{devlin2019bert,Yinhan2019Roberta,Zhenzhong2020Albert,Radford2018GPT,radford2019GPT2,Tom2020GPT3,Yang2019XLNet,Song2020MPNet,song2019mass,Dong2019UniLM,Mike2020BART,raffel2019exploring} have pre-trained these LMs on large-scale corpus to extract powerful linguistic representations, and these models can be directly used out of the box to predict the probabilities of tokens.
+Inspired by the successes of LMs, some works ~\cite{Julian2020MLMScoring,Alex2019BERTMouth,Joonbo2019reranking,Chiu2021Reranking,Yue2020GPTRerank} have tried to use pre-trained CLM or MLM to generate sentence scores on NMT or ASR reranking tasks and achieved some promising results.